 The Church normally requires you to give six months’ notice before the date of your wedding, but if for a serious reason you cannot do this, we will do our best to accommodate you.
 In any case, it is a good idea to give as much notice as possible in order to secure your preferred date.

-In fact most couples living within our parish boundaries get married elsewhere: in France, Spain, Italy or the United States, for example, either because that is where they come from or because they want to get married in a beautiful location, or one that has associations for them.
+In practice most couples living within our parish boundaries get married elsewhere: in France, Spain, Italy or the United States, for example, either because that is where they come from or because they want to get married in a beautiful location, or one that has associations for them.

 Although the Church encourages you to marry another Catholic, there is usually no difficulty about arranging a marriage between a Catholic and a baptised member of another Church, or a member of another faith, or an unbaptised person, provided you as a Catholic agree to raise your children as Catholics and your fiancé(e) does not oppose this.